NapatzZ/nav-card/README.md

 ### Recovery Behaviors
 - Various strategies for recovering from stuck situations or collisions

+## Design Patterns
+The game implements several design patterns to ensure clean architecture and maintainable code:

+1. **Singleton Pattern**: Used for the GameState class to ensure only one instance exists throughout the application, maintaining a consistent game state.
+2. **Observer Pattern**: Used for event handling and user interactions, allowing different components to react to changes in the game state.

 ## Statistical Data Tracking
 The game tracks the following features during gameplay:
 1. **Robot Position Tracking**: Records x-y coordinates and the distance traveled over time.